 Open a blank white page in a slide editor (PowerPoint or Keynote will suffice).

-Near the right edge of the page, make a circle.
+Near the right edge of the page, make a circle about as large as penny, when the slide is printed.
 This will be the fixation point.

 Near the left edge of the page, make a small star (or any other shape), so that when you print the slide, the shape is about the size of a penny This slide is the left eye blind spot stimulus.